DigitalCyan/storyengine/README.md

 6. Copy everything from the `example` directory into that directory too.

 # Rules
+In case you mess something up you will get nice feedback in form of rust's default errors in stdout.
+Here's a bunch of ground rules to follow in order to avoid that.

 * `config.json` must exist within the program's directory.
 * `config.json` has to have a field `game_name`.
 This is where you define which game will be loaded from `games` directory.
 * The game is a folder in `games` directory and consists of a `start.json` which is the entrypoint of the story and any number of other story nodes defined by other json files.

+I highly suggest follow the `How to get started` section and check out the example.
+It's really straight forward and probably more informative than this README.

 # Architecture of a story node
 This is how a story node should look like.